Short Form Schedule of Events & Locations

 The Use of International Law to Confront the Trump Agenda

-In this incisive and informative program, active practitioners will present on the use of international law in domestic courts, as well as recourse to international forums, to defend human rights under attack in the US.
-From resisting the “Muslim Ban” to defending undocumented people to advancing the rights to work and health care, international law provides tools that can help advance our cases in domestic courts.
-This CLE will include active examples of the use of international law in relevant contexts to defend human rights in the US.
+This Continuing Legal Education program will be led by practitioners presenting on the use of international law in domestic courts, as well as recourse to international forums, in order to defend human rights under attack in the United States.
+From resisting the “Muslim Ban” to defending undocumented people to advancing the right to a job and the right to health care, international law provides tools and argument that can help to advance our cases in domestic courts.
+The CLE will include active examples of the use of international law in relevant contexts to defend human rights in the United States.

 - Challenging the “Muslim Ban” – International Lawyers and Law Scholars’ Challenge – Aaron Fellmeth